Who inherits when there is no will in California? A simple estate plan drafted by a professional can save you headaches from incomplete plans.

 Of course, there is more to an estate plan than a will.
-There are many examples of property and assets that cannot be distributed through wills.
-Even if you die intestate, these assets probably have beneficiary designations attached to them that ensure that they are rightfully passed on to the people you originally wanted to bequeath them to.
+Many examples of property and assets cannot be distributed through wills.
+Even if you die intestate, these assets probably have beneficiary designations that ensure they are rightfully passed on to the people you originally wanted to bequeath them to.
 They include:

 These assets and property do not pass through probate, either.
 Probate is the process by which a local court oversees the distribution of your estate after death.
 In a probate court, an executor or administrator is chosen for your estate (usually a close relative or whoever filed the petition for probate).
-The court oversees their progress as they go about assessing and distributing your estate as per intestate law.
+The court oversees their progress as they assess and distribute your estate as per intestate law.

-When a will does exist, it becomes the executor's job is to execute it accordingly.
-However, depending on the size and complexity of your estate, the probate process can be both lengthy and expensive.
-Reducing the total value of your probatable estate to under $166,250 (as of 2020) allows you to expedite the process in California.
+When a will does exist, it becomes the executor's job to execute it accordingly.
+However, depending on the size and complexity of your estate, the probate process can be lengthy and expensive.
+Reducing the total value of your probable estate to under $166,250 (as of 2020) allows you to expedite the process in California.

 You can do this by taking advantage of the aforementioned beneficiary clauses on accounts and properties and funding the remaining assets into living trusts rather than distributing them through a will.